szilvia-csernus/expense-app-v2/README.md

 ## Functionality

 This app allows the end-users to submit their expense forms with attached receipts in various image or pdf formats.
-The incoming forms and the images are processed and are converted into one multi-page pdf document, and sent to the respective finance teams.
+The incoming forms and the images are processed and converted into one multi-page pdf document, and sent to the finance contact's email.

 Admins can edit the church's details, including the logo, finance team's contacts and other relevant information via a secure admin interface.
 The admin interface is secured via AWS Cognito user authentication.